+FOR THE LOVE OF PAWPAWS

-• FOR THE LOVE OF PAWPAWS NEW MICHAEL JUDD
+FOR THE LOVE OF PAWPAWS

+MICHAEL JUDD

 Dive into the pawpaw adventure with celebrated edible landscape designer, fruit explorer and author Michael Judd.
 He shares his own experiences at the Judd family's Long Creek Homestead in Maryland while drawing on the knowledge of numerous other pawpaw pioneers and enthusiasts.
-The subtitle of this new book-"A Mini
+The subtitle of this new book-"A Mini Manual for Growing and Caring for PawPaws

-Manual for Growing and Caring for PawPaws from Seed to Table", pretty much covers the content.
+from Seed to Table", pretty much covers the content.
 It doesn't do justice though, to the wealth of very readable information, lavishly illustrated with glossy, high quality photos.
 You will be entertained, educated and inspired.

+806-4900 176 PAGES | 8" x 9" Soft Cover

+\$26.95

-806-4900 176 PAGES | 8" x 9" Soft Cover \$25.95 book (dubbed 'an optimist's manual of solutions' in the foreword) is set up in two parts.
+TREES OF POWER: TEN ESSENTIAL ARBOREAL ALLIES | AKIVA SILVER Author Akiva Silver is an enthusiastic tree grower with years of experience operating his own commercial nursery in upstate NY, using 'beyond organic' practices.
+This intensely practical how-to book (dubbed 'an optimist's manual of solutions' in the foreword) is set up in two parts.
 In the first, you'll learn different ways to propagate trees: by seed, grafting, layering, or with cuttings as well as other related skills.
 The second part focuses on ten useful tree allies, devoting a chapter to each.
 This includes Chestnuts, Apples, Poplar, Ash, Mulberry, Hickory, Hazelnut, Black Locust and Beech.
 Trees of Power fills an urgent need for up-to-date information on some of our most important tree species, those that have multiple benefits for humans, animals and nature.
+820-7200 276 PAGES | 6" x 9" Soft Cover \$26.95